kathleenjo/example1/documentation/08-API-Calls.md

 > **NOTE:** <ol><li>For Bluetooth Low Energy (BLE) features you need a BLE monitoring app.
 T-Mobile recommends the LightBlue app.</li><li>For Secure Manager Protocol (SMP) pairing, you may need to unpair the kit from the smartphone to test pairing again.
 This can be done in your smartphone's Bluetooth settings.</li><li>These instructions will work for version 1.8.x of the tmo_shell.
 For version 1.10.x the command is&nbsp;<code>tmo ble smp enable</code>.</li></ol>

-To enable SMP pairing enter `tmo ble smp enable` (`tmo smp enable` for those on [tmo_shell](06-Interacting-with-the-Kit-at-CLI-via-the-tmo_shell.md) 1.8.0).
+To enable SMP pairing enter `tmo smp enable`.
 After SMP is enabled if you try and pair your DevEdge IoT companion app to your IoT Developer Kit a "Connected <bluetooth_address> (random)" appears.
 A passkey appears as well.
 Enter this passkey in your smartphone's DevEdge IoT companion app.

 <img src="https://user-images.githubusercontent.com/60194531/183514942-303a2cb6-7cce-48af-b32a-90384b6b5331.png" width="500">